houseofxyz/threat-INTel/README.md

 ## Threat INTel Reports

 Archive of publicly available threat/cybercrime INTel reports (mostly APT Reports but not limited to).
-Useful as a reference when you emulate threat actors on a daily basis.
+Useful as a reference when you emulate/simulate threat actors on a daily basis.
 Please create an issue if I'm missing a relevant Report.

 Warning: If you are looking for every type of publicly available documents and notes related to APTs have a look at [APTnotes](https://github.com/kbandla/APTnotes) and [aptnotes](https://github.com/aptnotes/data).
 Unfortunately the way they store and sort their data doesn't work for me anymore.